 - Student-initiated fellowships

-Students may also be interested in paid research opportunities outside of Colgate.
+Students may also be interested in other research opportunities:

 If you are a faculty member interested in applying for funding to support student researchers over the summer, please see the summer research information page for faculty

 Each summer, many faculty members from across the university will have research positions available to students to collaborate on their existing projects.
 Students interested in collaborating in one of the projects (listed below) may apply to the faculty member through an online application form.

 The student will collaborate in the research project at a high intellectual level for up to 10 weeks over the summer, receiving a stipend of $425 per week.